nubenetes/awesome-kubernetes/docs/aws.md

 - [gprakash-sharma.medium.com: AWS Site-to-Site VPN with NAT](https://gprakash-sharma.medium.com/aws-site-to-site-vpn-with-nat-8bb99f4653ab)
 - [Resolve DNS names of Network Load Balancer nodes to limit cross-Zone traffic](https://aws.amazon.com/blogs/networking-and-content-delivery/resolve-dns-names-of-network-load-balancer-nodes-to-limit-cross-zone-traffic)
 - [github.com/seligman/aws-ip-ranges: AWS's ip-ranges.json](https://github.com/seligman/aws-ip-ranges) AWS adds an extra 5.5M IPv4 addresses.
 Tracking the history and size of AWS's ip-ranges.json file.
 AWS provides a data file showing the current IP ranges their services use, called ip-ranges.json.
 This repository tracks changes to that file, and based off a trigger on the SNS topic automatically produces this chart showing how what percentage of the Internet's IPv4 address space AWS is in control of.
+- [medium: Building a Global Network with AWS Transit Gateway](https://medium.com/avmconsulting-blog/building-a-global-network-with-aws-transit-gateway-7ab0e5222f12) Connecting branch and corporate offices into the AWS cloud to build a global network is necessary to provide ubiquitous accessibility for users.
+This solution uses AWS Transit Gateway, AWS Direct Connect, and AWS Accelerated Site-to-Site VPN to build a modern, secure, scalable, and cost-efficient WAN on top of the AWS global network.

 ## AWS Route 53
 - [How do I transfer a domain to AWS from another registrar?](https://aws.amazon.com/premiumsupport/knowledge-center/transfer-domain-to-aws/)